jae1911/sitecontent/content/wiki/resonite/common-comp.md

 - `CreateOverrideOnWrite` - Makes it so when someone changes the value, an override will be created automatically for them

 Overrides may also be created manually by refencing a userid (`U-<snowflake ID>`) and a value.

+## ValueCopy

+The component `ValueCopy<T>` can be found in `Transform`->`Drivers` and is used to copy a value from a field to another.

+It takes in a few options:

+- `Source` - The source from which the value is copied
+- `Destination` - Where to copy the value
+- `WriteBack` - When checked, it means the target can write back its value to the source

+Note that it is possible to automatically creating those by grabbing a field, dropping it onto another and selecting the "Drive" option in the context menu that appears.